shytikov/pragmasevka/README.md

 - SS08 Bold looks noticably thiner;
 - `Zero` glyph in SS08 is not reverse slashed oval octagon (it gives me shivers);
 - `Z` glyph in SS08 lacks slight curves;
+- SS08 punctuation marks are consistent with the rest of the font, while `PragmataPro` has them slightly bolder;

 Luckly `Iosevka` allows some very sophisticated tweaking, so I have tried my best to improve on "poor man's Pragmata" by fixing these.